 Armstrong was obviously remarkable in his ability to remain level-headed in situations of extraordinary jeopardy.
 Ironically, the most challenging obstacles in Armstrong’s life were those of a much more mundane, albeit tragic, variety.
 Early scenes quickly establish the death of Neil and his wife Janet’s infant daughter to pneumonia.
 Armstrong allows himself a brief, solitary cry in his study and then barricades himself emotionally from his family despite Janet’s (an excellent Claire Foy) attempts to reach out.

 First Man may be about America’s insanely ambitious quest to reach the moon, and the lives sacrificed in the process, but the primary focus is Armstrong’s battle with profound loss.
-If you are as embarrassingly out of touch with history as I am, you may be surprised to learn how just how much failure and tragedy led to the moon landing.
-With the unrelentingly grim tone, venturing into space feels less like joyful exploration and more like heading into a war you’re unlikely to make it out of alive.
+If you are as embarrassingly out of touch with history as I am, you may be surprised to learn just how much failure and tragedy led to the moon landing.
+Venturing into space feels less like joyful exploration and more like heading into a war you’re unlikely to survive.

 As Armstrong, Gosling employs his trademark minimalist acting style most recently seen in last year’s Blade Runner 2049.
 It’s a far cry from his charismatic turn in La La Land and a performance style that could feel frustrating paired with the wrong material.
 In this case, it’s thematically appropriate, as the character’s imminent mission and paternal grief have left him taciturn.
 It’s not the showy performance you’d expect from almost any other actor, and at times his impenetrable nature can feel frustrating yet nevertheless rings true.

-At this point, we’ve come to expect Chazelle to end his films in a way that completely eviscerate our emotions.
+At this point, we’ve come to expect Chazelle to end his films by completely eviscerating us emotionally.
 Whiplash did this with its breathtaking drum solo finale, and La La Land did the same with a swooning flash-forward montage of the happy future its protagonists abandoned.
 Chazelle doesn’t disappoint in this regard, as Armstrong’s mission and familial anguish converge during a stunning, soundless moon landing.
 In a story where the premise seems to cry for grand spectacle, it takes a filmmaker of rare skill to leave us astonished with a quiet bit of introspection.